 Established in 2017, Toronto Jinenkan Training Group is the only Jinenkan affiliated training group in Toronto and the GTA.
 Our focus is the propagation of Manaka Sensei's teachings, as well as the modern application and study of these old arts.
-Every student at Toronto Jinenkan Training Group will be introduced to the official Jinenkan curriculum, as well as a study of Goshin Jutsu (Self-Defense), and the Takamatsu-Den arts in general.
+Every student at Toronto Jinenkan Training Group will be introduced to the official Jinenkan curriculum, as well as the Takamatsu-Den arts in general.
 With over seven decades of experience among our group leaders alone, Toronto Jinenkan Training Group is a place of serious study, whilst still maintaining an open, friendly, and ego free environment.
 Our group attracts members across the spectrum, from complete beginners to seasoned martial artists.
 Both children and adults are welcome to participate.

 Please take a moment to get acquainted with our group leaders.

 Daniel Michael Dees

 Daniel has been studying the international warrior arts for over thirty years, having trained and taught both nationally and abroad.
 With extensive former experience in both private security and private investigations, Daniel has sought out the practical application of traditional arts, and has taught both amateur and professional fighters alike.
 Daniel is currently the head MMA instructor at a major Canadian University, and a full time martial arts instructor for a variety of academies.